 Most brain cysts are benign (not dangerous) and do not change or grow over time.
-In fact, most cysts in the brain do not cause any symptoms and most of the time are found incidentally on imaging studies of the brain or spine (for example, a head CT or brain MRI done to look for something else.
+In fact, most cysts in the brain do not cause any symptoms and most of the time are found incidentally on imaging studies of the brain or spine (for example, a head or brain done to look for something else.
 In some cases, a cyst can grow and put pressure on the brain that is next to it.
 When this happens, signs and symptoms can develop based on the location of the cyst such as:

 - Headaches – often in the area of the cyst

 - Loss of balance or trouble walking

 - Weakness in the legs or arms